MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-measures.md

 > [!div class="mx-imgBorder"]
 > ![](media/new-variable-name2.png "New variable name")

 ## Step Five: Define your measure entity/attribute

-In this step, you will decide how to aggregate your chosen entities and calculations into a measure entity or attribute which you can start using in **Home page**, **Segments**, or any other page.
+In this step, you will decide how to aggregate and summarize your chosen entities and calculated variables into a measure entity or attribute.

-**Step 1:** Define first dimension
+**Step 1: Defining first dimension**

-You can think of a dimension as a *Group by* function.
-The data within your new Measures entity or attribute will be grouped by all of your defined dimensions.
+What is a dimension?
+You can think of a dimension as a **Group by** function: The data within your new Measures entity or attribute will be grouped by all of your defined dimensions.

-In the example below, we have defined **State** as the dimension field of our Measures entity.
-Upon visiting the Measures entity we have just created on the **Entities** page, we can see that the data we included in that entity (columns shown in blue) is grouped by the *State* column (shown in red).
+In the example below, we have defined **State** as the dimension field of our **BusinessReport: Customer 360** Measures entity.
+Upon visiting the Measures entity we have just created on the **Entities screen**, we can see that the data we included in that entity (columns shown in blue) is grouped by the State column (as shown in red):

 > [!div class="mx-imgBorder"]
 > ![](media/measures-businessreport-data-tab.png "Entity grouped by State")